 What does it show?
 RevPAR shows the amount of revenue generated by one room, whether booked or not.
 There are two ways to calculate it.
 You can either divide your total room revenue by the total number of available rooms OR multiply ADR by the occupancy rate.

 Why use it?
 RevPAR is one of the most popular metrics in hospitality.
-It’s similar to ADR, but takes the unsold room into account, giving a more accurate picture.
+It’s similar to ADR but takes unsold rooms into account, giving a more accurate picture.
 Needless to say, hoteliers have to aim at increasing their RevPAR since it reflects both the pricing for rooms and the ability to fill them.

 TRevPAR (Total Revenue per Available Room)

 What does it show?
 TRevPAR is measured by dividing your total revenue (from room rental and other sources) by the total number of available rooms.
-This metric shows the amount of total revenue of the hotel per one room.
+This metric shows the total revenue of the hotel per room.

 Why use it?
 TRevPAR solves one of the problems of RevPAR as it includes the additional revenue streams in the calculation.
 It might not be significant for smaller properties that only rely on rental payments, but it becomes an important indicator for hotels managing multiple points of sale.
-Revenue managers have to focus on this KPI to develop the revenue potential of all hotel departments and adjust the package offers as well as the entire upselling strategy.
+Revenue managers must focus on this KPI to maximize the revenue potential of all hotel departments and adjust package offers, as well as the entire upselling strategy.

 Important to understand.
-Same as RevPAR, this KPI doesn’t consider any input costs, so it can’t show the ultimate profit.
+Like RevPAR, this KPI doesn’t account for input costs, so it can’t reflect the ultimate profit.

 What does it show?
-RevPAC shows the amount of revenue per guest.
-To define it, divide the total revenue by the total number of hotel guests.
-You can also make the calculation including customers that do not stay at the hotel, but only come to use the amenities, if you have such an option for visitors.
+RevPAG (RevPAC)is a metric that calculates the total revenue generated by each guest/customer during their stay, considering all spending, such as room rate, dining, spa services, and other amenities.
+This guest-centric measure shifts the focus from room occupancy to guest spending patterns, providing a more comprehensive view of revenue performance.
+You can also make the calculation including customers who do not stay at the hotel, but only come to use amenities, if you have such an option for visitors.

 GOPPAR (Gross Operating Profit per Available Room)

 What does it show?
 GOPPAR demonstrates how much gross operating profit comes from each room.
-Gross operating profit is your total revenue minus gross operating expenses, and if you divide the result by the total number of available rooms, you’ll obtain your GOPPAR.
+Gross operating profit is your total revenue minus gross operating expenses — the total day-to-day costs required to run a business before loan interest and taxes are considered.
+If you divide the result by the total number of available rooms, you’ll obtain your GOPPAR.

 Important to understand.
 There are variances in calculating GOPPAR depending on the costs taken into account.
-Generally speaking, there are 2 main groups of expenses:
+Generally speaking, there are two main groups of expenses:

-- variable costs that are any operational expenses that change depending on the number of rooms sold, i.e., breakfast, supplies, cost to clean the room, incremental energy, etc.; and
+- variable costs, or any operational expenses that change depending on the number of rooms sold, i.e., breakfast, supplies, cost to clean the room, incremental energy, etc.; and

 So, you can include only variable, room-related expenses to measure GOPPAR.
-However, it’s worth considering both variable and fixed costs for better understanding of how well you manage.
+However, it’s worth considering both variable and fixed costs to better understand how well you manage.

 Monitoring GOPPAR through both peak and low seasons will show you if your expenses are balanced.
 Besides, if you’re developing your business, adding new services, or just changing the structure of your expenditure, GOPPAR will show you if your efforts pay off.